Learn2Reg 2024: New Benchmark Datasets Driving Progress on New Challenges: Materials and Methods

 The Learn2Reg 2024 challenge was organised by a dedicated core team led by Mattias Heinrich (University of Lübeck), who coordinated all aspects of the event, including website maintenance, evaluation infrastructure, and the associated workshop.
 The challenge consisted of three tasks, each developed and maintained by a separate expert team: ReMIND2Reg (Harvard Medical School, led by Reuben Dorent), LUMIR (Johns Hopkins University, led by Junyu Chen), and COMULISglobe SHG/BF (COMULISglobe community, led by Andreas Walter, Hochschule Aalen, \citep{walter2021correlative, rudraiah2024correlated, walter2020correlated}).
 These tasks addressed diverse challenges in biomedical image registration and are described in detail in later sections.

-As in previous editions, Learn2Reg 2024 followed a two-phase structure hosted on the Grand Challenge platform\footnote{\url{https://learn2reg.grand-challenge.org/}}.
+Returning to a type 2 challenge format, Learn2Reg 2024 followed a two-phase structure hosted on the Grand Challenge platform\footnote{\url{https://learn2reg.grand-challenge.org/}}.
 During the validation phase, participants were given access to training and validation data to develop and test their methods locally.
 In the subsequent test phase, participants submitted their final algorithms, which were evaluated on hidden test datasets.
 The evaluation was performed using a standardized, open-source framework\footnote{\url{https://github.com/MDL-UzL/L2R}}, ensuring fairness, reproducibility, and transparency.
 Performance was assessed using task-specific quantitative metrics, with results published on public leaderboards.
 The ranking scheme is based on the ranking scheme of the Medical Decathlon (statistical comparisons of method performance across metrics, aggregated into overall task scores) \citep{antonelli2022medical}.

 For the first time, Learn2Reg was part of the WBIR (Workshop on Biomedical Image Registration), which was officially aligned with MICCAI and held as an on-site half-day workshop at MICCAI 2024 in Marrakesh.
 Top-performing teams were invited to present their methods and findings during this event.